laminas/laminas-view/doc/book/quick-start.md

 as well as the basic markup structure into which all site content will be injected.

-Within zend-mvc, layouts are handled via nesting of View Models ([see the previous example](#nesting-view-models) for examples of View Model nesting).
-The `Zend\Mvc\View\Http\ViewManager` composes a View Model which acts as the "root" for nested View Models.
+Within laminas-mvc, layouts are handled via nesting of View Models ([see the previous example](#nesting-view-models) for examples of View Model nesting).
+The `Laminas\Mvc\View\Http\ViewManager` composes a View Model which acts as the "root" for nested View Models.
 As such, it should contain the skeleton (or layout) template for the site.
 All other content is then rendered and captured to view variables of this root View Model.